EMCL-Research-ITSecLab/ctf-watcher/README.md

 ## Modify the project

-If you want to make changes to the setup change the following files:
+If you want to make changes to the setup, change the following files:
 ### Wazuh
-Custom Wazuh Rules can be creates as described in the [Wazuh Documentation](https://documentation.wazuh.com/current/user-manual/ruleset/rules/custom.html), if you only want to change them in a running setup keep in mind that the mentioned files and commands must be altered and executed inside the corresponding docker container.
+Custom Wazuh Rules can be created as described in the [Wazuh Documentation](https://documentation.wazuh.com/current/user-manual/ruleset/rules/custom.html).
+If you only want to change them in a running setup, keep in mind that the mentioned files and commands must be altered and executed inside the corresponding Docker container.
 You can easily work inside a container with
 ```
 docker exec -it <container_id_or_name>
 ```